How to respond to COVID-19 in the tourism sector

 1. Learning goal

-This study shows you how to respond to the COVID-19 crisis in the tourism sector.
-The following steps and actions are essential for small and medium-sized enterprises (SMEs) in tourism.
+This study shows you how to respond to the COVID-19 crisis in the tourism sector, using a number of steps and actions that are essential for small and medium-sized enterprises (SMEs) in tourism.

 2.1 Immediate steps with overheads

 All tourism stakeholders around the world have suffered an extremely difficult period during the last 18 months, and SMEs in particular have had the brunt of the sudden stop in business.
 It has been a time of shaving overheads to the lowest amount while keeping their business afloat.
 The next steps will be a careful balance to keep going and to plan for the future.

 So, if you took the actions that were suggested in the original report from last year, you should have cut overheads right down using the suggestions, but you still need to save money and also invest in your business over the coming months, so the following actions are still relevant.
 The easiest cut is again in staff, but that is dealt with separately.
 Every working practice and business expense still needs to be looked at, renegotiated or stopped, and these include but are not limited to:

 - Business rates paid to local or national authorities: Check if there are any new schemes that you can use: rent rebates/business rent deferrals, etc. These may have been implemented but not published, as it is your responsibility to check!